bmaunde/guidelines/Guidelines/REST API Guidelines.md

 The purpose of this document is to provide guidelines and best practices that are helpful when designing REST-based APIs or web services.

 ## What?
-REST stands for  REpresentational State Transfer.
+REST stands for  Representational State Transfer.
 It is an architectural style for developing web-based API.
 Other alternative mechanisms include the SOAP-based RPC and GraphQL.

 Several characteristics help to describe REST-based APIs.
 Some of the detail on these will be covered in the **Design Guidelines** section.
 The basic characteristics are that REST APIs are: